github/opensource.guide/_articles/legal.md

 ---
-title: The legal side of open source
+title: The Legal Side of Open Source
 more:
 - title: ChooseALicense.com
   href: http://choosealicense.com